 Ingredients Needed to Make Cookies and Cream Fudge

-You will only need the following 8 ingredients to make this easy cookies and creamy fudge:
+You will only need the following 8 ingredients to make this easy cookies and cream fudge recipe:

 - Domino® Golden Sugar.
 This is a less processed, cup-for-cup replacement for white granulated sugar.
 And bonus, you get a nice hint of molasses flavor too!